Diffractometer: Principle

-Because it is relatively easy to use electrons or neutrons having wavelengths smaller than a nanometer, electrons and neutrons may be used to study crystal structure in a manner very similar to X-ray diffraction.
-Electrons do not penetrate as deeply into matter as X-rays, hence electron diffraction reveals structure near the surface; neutrons do penetrate easily and have an advantage that they possess an intrinsic magnetic moment that causes them to interact differently with atoms having different alignments of their magnetic moments.

 A typical diffractometer consists of a source of radiation, a monochromator to choose the wavelength, slits to adjust the shape of the beam, a sample and a detector.
 In a more complicated apparatus, a goniometer can also be used for fine adjustment of the sample and the detector positions.
 When an area detector is used to monitor the diffracted radiation, a beamstop is usually needed to stop the intense primary beam that has not been diffracted by the sample, otherwise the detector might be damaged.
 Usually the beamstop can be completely impenetrable to the X-rays or it may be semitransparent.
 The use of a semitransparent beamstop allows the possibility to determine how much the sample absorbs the radiation using the intensity observed through the beamstop.

 There are several types of X-ray diffractometer, depending on the research field (material sciences, powder diffraction, life sciences, structural biology, etc.) and the experimental environment, if it is a laboratory with its home X-ray source or a Synchrotron.

 In laboratory, diffractometers are usually an "all in one" equipment, including the diffractometer, the video microscope and the X-ray source.
-Plenty of companies manufacture "all in one" equipment for X-ray home laboratory, such as Rigaku, PANalytical, Thermo Fisher Scientific, Bruker, and many others.
+Plenty of companies manufacture "all in one" equipment for X-ray home laboratory, such as Rigaku, Malvern Panalytical, Thermo Fisher Scientific, Bruker, Anton Paar and many others.

 There are fewer diffractometer manufacturers for synchrotrons, owing to few numbers of x-ray beamlines to equip and the need of solid expertise of the manufacturer.
 For material sciences, Huber diffractometers are widely known and, for structural biology, Arinax diffractometers are the reference.
 Nonetheless, due to few numbers of manufacturers, a large amount of synchrotron diffractometers are "homemade" diffractometers, realized by synchrotron engineering teams.